Juggalo Championship Wrestling: Lunacy

+Lunacy is an internet wrestling show produced by the Insane Clown Posse's Juggalo Championship Wrestling promotion.
+It featured commentary from Joe Galli and Manny Fresh for its first eight episodes along with a rotating list of guest commentators.
+Joe Dombrowski and Zac Amico provided commentary for the livestreamed shows as part of the Insane Clown Posse's Train of Terror Tour and have remained as the primary commentators for Lunacy. with Mark Roberts joining on December 4, 2024 and Veda Scott joining on September 11, 2025.

+Events

+JCW events have been held since 1999 beginning with JCW Volume 1 and have been released or aired on various different formats including home video, pay-per-view, and livestreaming either as a stand-alone event or as episodes of SlamTV! or JCW Lunacy.

 Style and production

 Juggalo Championship Wrestling was founded largely upon hardcore wrestling, but has since blended it with the Puroresu and high flying Lucha libre wrestling styles.
 Their roster features a mix of independent and veteran performers.
 Corporal Robinson, wrestler and creative writer for the company, calls the product "totally different than your average wrestling show.
 It's got crazy and outlandish characters, it's got hard hitting hardcore matches, it's got music, it's got your high flyers.
 It's got a little taste of every flavor."

 Along with their unique blend of wrestling styles, several other aspects of the company have drawn comparisons to Extreme Championship Wrestling.
 Alex Marvez of Scripps Howard News Service has drawn parallels between the two companies' energetic fans.
 1wrestling Radio host Bruce Wirt calls Juggalo Championship Wrestling a "modern day [and] better version of ECW" because of their fan base, wrestling styles, and original stories.
 Insane Clown Posse themselves refer to Extreme Championship Wrestling as the major influence on the company's style as well as their unique camera angles, which they compare to that of the movie Natural Born Killers; "fading in and out, and turning all over."

 Bruce Wirt praises the company as an alternative to WWE and Total Nonstop Action Wrestling due to its unique characteristics.
 Juggalo Championship Wrestling features a live musical performance at each wrestling event, leading Wirt to compare the combination to that of WWE's Rock 'n' Wrestling Connection.
 Shaggy 2 Dope and Kevin Gill provide commentary, which has been described as sometimes politically incorrect and "sidesplittingly funny."
 The company also notably does not have rematch clauses, instead forcing former champions to wrestle their way back up to the main event.